scarv/eliminate/doc/encoding.md

 ```

 - In order to use the class-2 instructions properly,
-the implementer has to intiliase the `lsmseed` CSRs in the prologue of the assembler code,
+the masked implementation developer has to intiliase the `lsmseed` CSRs in the prologue of the assembler code,
 e.g.,
 ```
 # t0-t3 hold four different random nonces